Key Takeaways

 Pricing

-Unlike traditional per-user BI pricing, Qrvey’s model is designed for scalable embedded analytics, taking into account multi-tenancy, automation capabilities, and deployment requirements.
+Unlike traditional per-user BI pricing, Qrvey’s flat-rate pricing model is designed for scalable embedded analytics, taking into account multi-tenancy, automation capabilities, and deployment requirements.

 Where Qrvey shines

-• Designed for embedding – Unlike Sisense, which offers embedding as an add-on, Qrvey is purpose-built for embedded analytics, ensuring better flexibility and performance.
+• Designed for embedding – Unlike Sisense, Qrvey is purpose-built for embedded analytics, ensuring better flexibility and performance.

 • Developer-first approach – Built with APIs at its core, Qrvey makes it easy for developers to integrate and extend analytics without limitations.